fandora-network/docs/docs/maintain/validate/validator-staking-operations.md

 ---
 id: validator-staking-operations
-title: Stake on Polygon
+title: Stake on fandora
-description: "Learn how to stake as a validator on the Polygon Network."
+description: "Learn how to stake as a validator on the fandora Network."
 keywords:
   - docs
   - matic
-  - polygon
+  - fandora
   - stake
   - claim
   - unstake